MrCael/startup/notes.md

 Now you have a functioning server with a domain name that you can shut off and turn on at your leisure.

 ## Caddy

+A web certificate is required to access HTTPS

 ### Caddy Steps:
 - Open the console